junxit/us-congress-bills-114/metadata.md

 - 2015-03-16 — Mr. Ryan (WI) moved to suspend the rules and pass the bill, as amended.
 - 2015-03-16 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H1646)
 - 2015-03-16 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H1646)
+- 2015-03-17 — Received in the Senate and Read twice and referred to the Committee on Finance.